Gaussian variational approximation for high-dimensional state space models: Methodology

-In the development above we see that the factor structure is being used both for describing the covariance structure for the states, and also for dimension reduction in the variational posterior mean of the states, since $E(X_t)=B\mu_t$, where $\mu_t=E(z_t)$.
+The factor model above describes the covariance structure for the states, as well as for dimension reduction in the variational posterior mean of the states, since $E(X_t)=B\mu_t$, where $\mu_t=E(z_t)$.
 An alternative is to set $E(z_t)=0$ and use